spham395/04-Logic-Pseudocode_IDEs/01_pseudocode/01_Overview.md

 * Use a text editor or an IDE to enter your program statements
 ---

-<a href="https://github.com/CyberTrainingUSAF/04-IDE-s-and-Algorithms-Pt.-1/blob/master/01_pseudocode/02_pseudocode.md" > Continue to Next Topic </a>
+<a href="https://github.com/CyberTrainingUSAF/04-IDE-s-and-Algorithms-Pt.-1/blob/master/01_pseudocode/02_pseudocode.md" > Continue to Performance Labs </a>